teodoracotirlet/teodoracotirlet/README.md

 - 👋 Hi, I’m @teodoracotirlet
 - 👀 I’m interested in programming, photography, drawing, fashion and more :)))
-- 🌱 I’m currently learning Java(OOP), C#, Python and Web Design
+- 🌱 I’m currently learning Java(OOP), C#, Python and Web Design, SGBD ORACLE
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Facebook: Teodora Cotirlet
 - Mail : teodoracotirlet@yahoo.com